Rudiks1/fivem-player-table/README.md

 # In case of an error
 <ol>
   <li>Check the information you set as the IP&port and as the FiveM CFX code to your server.
 Make sure there are no unnecessary characters or a typo.</li>
   <li>If it shows the num of online players and all slot but not the players table, check the IP address and port you set.
-If it still does not work, most likely you disabled the players.json file to be viewable by the public.
+If it still does not work, most likely you disabled the players.json file to be reachable by the public.
 Paste the following line in the server.cfg file: "sv_endpointprivacy false" or set it from "true" to "false"!</li>
   <b>Warning!
 This will make players.json, dynamic.json and info.json file readable by the public.</b>
   <li>You can limit this by setting up a reverse proxy to make the file only available to your own webserver.</li>
 </ol>